lorrden/SwiftDBFKit-BugFixes/DBFKit/DBFKit.docc/Developer/Catalog.md

 - getVersion (public function, a getter for dbfVersion)
 - getNumRecords (public function, a getter for numRecords)
 - read (public function, reads the dbf file given a path)
+- is\_encrypted (public variable, determines if the dbf file read has the encryption flag present)
+- incomplete\_transaction (public variable, determines if the dbf file read has an incomplete transaction flag present)
+- readMemo (public function)

 ```swift
 import Foundation